ldhwaddell/ldhwaddell/README.md

 I'm a fourth year Computer Science Student at Saint Mary's University.

-I am interested in backend deveoplment and all things data!
+I am interested in backend development and all things data!

 You can reach me at ldhwaddell@gmail.com